infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 = How do I embed the Custom Facebook Feed directly into a WordPress page template? =

 You can embed your Facebook feed directly into a template file by using the WordPress [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode "WordPress.org do_shortcode reference") function: `<?php echo do_shortcode('[custom-facebook-feed]'); ?>`.

+= My Facebook feed posts are not showing up, or all I can see is the Facebook Like box but no posts =

+Please refer to [this FAQ](https://smashballoon.com/facebook-feed-doesnt-show-can-see-like-box-posts-gives/ "My Facebook feed posts are not showing up, or all I can see is the Facebook Like box but no posts") for potential solutions on how to resolve this issue.

+= Create a basic slideshow from your Facebook posts =

+The Custom Facebook Feed plugin doesn't currently have a slideshow feature built into it, but it's possible to achieve a basic slideshow by doing the following:

+1) Add a class to the shortcode of the Facebook feed that you want to convert into a slideshow:

+`[custom-facebook-feed class="slideshow"]`

+2) Set the number of posts to display to be the number of Facebook posts you want to include in the slideshow (10 for example).
+You can do this by using the `num` shortcode option:

+`[custom-facebook-feed class="slideshow" num=10]`

+3) Add the following to the plugin's **Custom JavaScript** section, which is under the 'Misc' tab on the plugin's 'Customize' page.
+Please note, if you change the class option in the shortcode above to be anything but "slideshow" then make sure to change that on the first line of the snippet below:

+`var shortcodeClass = 'slideshow',
+    cffSpeed = 5000,
+    $cff = $('#cff.'+ shortcodeClass);
+    $cffItem = $cff.find('.cff-item'),
+    cffNum = $cffItem.length,
+    cffCur = 0;
+$cffItem.hide();
+setTimeout(function(){ $cff.find('.cff-item').eq(0).show(); }, 200);
+setInterval(function(){
+    $cff.find('.cff-item').eq(cffCur).fadeOut( "fast", function() {
+        if( cffCur == cffNum-1 ) cffCur = -1;
+        cffCur++;
+        $cff.find('.cff-item').eq(cffCur).fadeIn();
+    });
+}, cffSpeed);`

+4) You can change the speed of the transition by editing the **cffSpeed = 5000** value at the top of the snippet.
+5000 is equal to 5 seconds (5000ms).

+= Changing the font in your Facebook feed and using Google Fonts =

+Please refer to [this FAQ](https://smashballoon.com/changing-the-font-in-your-facebook-feed-using-google-fonts/ "Changing the font in your Facebook feed and using Google Fonts") for directions on how to use Google fonts in your Facebook posts.

+= Can I display my Facebook posts horizontally or in multiple columns? =

+Please refer to [this FAQ](https://smashballoon.com/can-display-facebook-post-horizontally-multiple-columns/ "Can I display my Facebook posts horizontally or in multiple columns?") for directions on how to display your Facebook posts in multiple columns.

+= My Facebook feed appears to have stopped updating / working =

+If your Facebook feed doesn't appear to be showing the most recent Facebook posts then the most likely explanation is that the recent Facebook posts in your feed may be shared from a user's personal Facebook profile.
+Facebook's privacy policy doesn't allow posts that you share from personal Facebook profiles to be shared outside of Facebook as the posts don't technically belong to your Facebook page, they belong to the user who posted it to their personal Facebook profile.
+There's an example of a post shared from a user's personal Facebook profile [here](https://smashballoon.com/wp-content/uploads/2014/11/sharing-photo-facebook-profile.jpg "Example of Facebook post shared from personal Faceboo profile").

+Please note, this isn't a limitation of our plugin, it's a restriction which Facebook places on it's content in order to protect the privacy of their Facebook users.

+**Potential solutions**

+* You could re-post the Facebook post to your page rather than sharing it to your Facebook page.
+If you re-post the content as your own post on your Facebook page then the content now originates from your Facebook page and will be displayed in the Facebook feed on your website.

+* If you were to share a post from another Facebook page or public source, rather than sharing it from someone's personal Facebook profile, then it would show up in your feed outside of Facebook, but by default any posts that originate from a personal Facebook profile are protected by Facebook's privacy policy and is the private content of that Facebook profile owner.

+= I'm receiving an error message when trying to display my Facebook posts =

+Please refer to our [Error Message Reference page](https://smashballoon.com/custom-facebook-feed/docs/errors/ "I'm receiving an error message when trying to display my Facebook posts") for information on how to resolve common error messages.

+= Creating a Masonry grid layout from your Facebook posts =

+Please refer to [this FAQ](https://smashballoon.com/creating-a-masonry-grid-layout-from-your-facebook-posts/ "Creating a Masonry grid layout from your Facebook posts") for directions on how to create a Masonry grid layout from your Facebook feed posts.

+= How do I customize my Facebook feed? =

+You can customize the Facebook feed by setting the options on the Customize page, which can be found under the Facebook Feed menu in your left hand WordPress admin menu.
+If you need even deeper customization than the built in options allow then you can add your own CSS to the plugin in the Custom CSS section under the Misc tab to further customize your Facebook feed.

+You can also override these styles for individual Facebook feeds by setting options within the shortcode.
+For example, you can change the height of a specific Facebook feed like so: `[custom-facebook-feed height=500px]`.

+= The Custom Facebook Feed shortcode options aren't working =

+The most common causes of this are:

+1) There's HTML tags within the [custom-facebook-feed] shortcode which are preventing it from working correctly

+If you copied and pasted the shortcode into the Visual editor on your WordPress page/post editor then it may have inadvertently included some HTML tags from the page that you copied it from.
+The easiest way to check this is to view the 'Text' view in your WordPress editor and see whether there are any stray HTML tags in the shortcode itself.

+2) The shortcode includes curly single quote characters

+If your shortcode includes single quotes then check that they are the standard single quotes and not the curly kind.

+3) Typo in the shortcode option

+Ensure that there aren't any spelling errors in the shortcode options that you're using and that the format is consistent with that demonstrated on the [Shortcode Options reference page](https://smashballoon.com/custom-facebook-feed/docs/shortcodes/ "The shortcode options aren't working").

+= Facebook avatar pictures aren't showing up in my Facebook feed =

+The most common reason for this is that an add-on or extension you have installed in your web browser is blocking the pictures being loaded from Facebook.
+Try checking to see whether you have any add-ons or extensions installed in your browser and, if so, try disabling them to see whether that solves the problem and displays the pictures from Facebook.

 == Other Notes ==